-The Whole Ordeal Began With Human Skeletons
+It All Began With Human Skeletons

-One of the most famous scenes features JoBeth Williams's character, Diane, falling into the family's pool, and it's filled with skeletons.
-You might not know that those skeletons are actually real — the actors sure didn't.
-"In my innocence and naiveté, I assumed that these were not real skeletons," Williams said in an interview for TV Land (below).
+One of the most famous scenes features JoBeth Williams's character, Diane, falling into the family's pool filled with skeletons.
+What you might not know is that those skeletons are actually real — at least the "Poltergeist" cast didn't.
+"In my innocence and naiveté, I assumed that these were not real skeletons," Williams said in a 2006 episode of TV Land's "TV Myths and Legends."
 "I assumed that they were prop skeletons made out of plastic or rubber . . .
-I found out, as did the crew, that they were using real skeletons, because it's far too expensive to make fake skeletons out of rubber."
+I found out, as did the crew, that they were using real skeletons because it's far too expensive to make fake skeletons out of rubber."

 Months After the Release of the First Film, a Star Was Murdered

 "Poltergeist" was released in June 1982, and in November of that year, 22-year-old Dominique Dunne, who played Dana (the family's older daughter), was murdered.
 Dunne was strangled in her own driveway by her abusive ex-boyfriend and was removed from life support five days later.